 What type of studies will be applied in the Phenome Centre Birmingham

 We will analyse blood, urine and tissue samples collected from either the general population in a random approach or from a specific subset of the general population to study human diseases and ageing.
 Hundreds or thousands of samples will be collected.
-The earliest developments of applying non-targeted mass spectrometry for studying large sample sets of blood was the HUSERMET project which collected and analysed greater than 3000 samples applying gas chromatography-mass spectrometry (GC-MS) and LC-MS and the results have been recently published.
-The centre will focus on projects to enhance our capabilities to perform stratified medicine.
+The earliest developments of applying non-targeted mass spectrometry for studying large sample sets of blood was the HUSERMET project which collected and analysed greater than 3000 samples applying gas chromatography-mass spectrometry (GC-MS) and LC-MS. The centre will focus on projects to enhance our capabilities to perform stratified medicine.

 What is the future impact of metabolomics in stratified medicine

 Currently, the human population is commonly viewed as the same from a clinical point of view.
 For example, it is assumed we will all respond in the same way to a specific treatment to cure a disease whereas different people will or will not respond to a single treatment.
 Stratified medicine has the approach to group (or stratify) patients in to classes of similar phenotypes, with multiple classes defining different phenotypes.
 For example, there may be two classes, those who respond to drug X and those who do not respond to drug X. For the latter set of patients prescribing drug X would not alleviate the symptoms and therefore drug Y may be more appropriate.
 This approach allows each patient to receive the correct treatment first time and every time.

 We will apply metabolic profiling to (1) stratify patients in to groups based on risk of developing a specific disease; (2) identify patients with a disease early via screening which allows early treatment and improved clinical outcomes and (3) identify which drug will provide the greatest efficacy and fewest side effects and which drugs a patient will not respond to.
 The outcomes of these studies will improve patient outcome and reduce costs to healthcare providers.